scottwmwork/Computer-Architecture/ls8/README.md

 ## Step 0: IMPORTANT: inventory what is here!

 * Make a list of files here.

+  - cpu.py - A class that emulates the hardware of a cpu

+      - The program, alu, load, trace, have been implemented but not the run or the constructor for the CPU to create ram or reg.

+  - ls8.py - Creates an instance of the cpu and runs it

 * Write a short 3-10-word description of what each file does.
 * Note what has been implemented, and what hasn't.
 * Read this whole file.